dreamingechoes/awesome-mental-health/.github/CONTRIBUTING.md

 # Contribution Guidelines

+When adding a resource, please keep in mind the evidence backing up its use.
+Especially when talking about therapy, **it's important that there is high-quality clinical evidence for it.** Small tools or apps, and articles of personal experience are exempt from this.

 Please note that this project is released with a [Contributor Code of Conduct](../CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Adding to this list